 Overcome this by restricting your budget to 10% to upfront analysis, 10% analysis afterwards (to identify what worked the best), and a full 80% to action – doing things that actually make your organisation more sustainable.

 Mistake 3.
-No extreme focus
+No extreme focus on actually reducing carbon emissions

 Thirdly, that which is truly important, doesn’t get the attention that this importance merits.
 It doesn’t take long for most organisations to identify where the really big opportunities are to become more sustainable.
 But focussing not just most but ALL effort on addressing these big opportunities can be uncomfortable, may not be seen as being “balanced”, and may even be actively opposed if it’s going to ruffle feathers.
 And as a result too often the projects that achieve huge carbon savings don’t fly.